asyncapi/community/TSC_MEMBERSHIP.md

 TSC is a group of maintainers and Committers that contribute to the creation and maintenance of AsyncAPI initiative.

 ## Why the TSC was formed
-AsyncAPI joined the Linux foundation in 2021 to guarantee a sytem of open governance that promote ownership and neutrality of all participants in the initiative.
+AsyncAPI joined the Linux foundation in 2021 to guarantee a system of open governance that promotes ownership and neutrality of all participants in the initiative.

 Some of the principles of the Linux foundation partnership include: